 The Critical Thinking Project

 How do children develop the ability to critically evaluate the information they encounter?
-This project examines developmental changes in how 6- to 10-year-old children evaluate information.
-Children participate in several short tasks designed to measure how they evaluate information along with measuring other cognitive skills.
-Each child also participates in a short interaction task with a parent to understand how parents and children discuss how to evaluate information.
-This project is supported by a grant from the Timberlawn Psychiatric Research Foundation.
+This project examined developmental changes in how 6- to 10-year-old children evaluate information (Mills & Elashi, 2014).
+Children participated in several short tasks designed to measure how they evaluate information along with measuring other cognitive skills.
+For some versions of the task, children child also participated in a short interaction task with a parent to understand how parents and children discuss how to evaluate information.
+This project was supported by a grant from the Timberlawn Psychiatric Research Foundation.

 Using Questions for Problem Solving

-In collaboration with Cristine Legare at the University of Texas at Austin, we are examining how children ask questions to solve problems.
+In collaboration with Cristine Legare at the University of Texas at Austin, we examined how children ask questions to solve problems.
 Children like to ask questions from a very young age for many reasons: to get attention, to obtain facts (e.g., “What’s that animal called?”), and to understand things (e.g., “Why do people have birthday parties?”).
 We know that in elementary school children have to ask questions to solve problems, but we don’t know much about how this ability develops.
-Therefore, our study with children ages 3 to 7 to look at this very issue.
+Several papers of ours examined this issue (Legare, Mills, Souza, Plummer, & Yasskin, 2013; Mills, Legare, Grant, & Landrum, 2011; Mills, Legare, Bills, & Mejias, 2010).

 Learning from Listening

-In collaboration with Judith Danovitch at Michigan State University, we are examining how young children learn from overhearing others solve problems.
+In collaboration with Judith Danovitch at Michigan State University, we examined how young children learn from overhearing others solve problems.
 Although young children may not always be able to generate effective questions themselves, they are at times able to learn from hearing question-and-answer exchanges.
-This research examines the factors that influence this ability.
+This research examines the factors that influence this abiliy (Mills, Danovitch, Grant, & Elashi, 2012).

 The Development of Cynicism